MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/performance-insights-categories.md

 Many first party model-driven apps consist of a dashboard, views (EntityList), and form when it comes to page type.
 By default, users load a dashboard, although app makers and administrators can change this.
 If a dashboard contains many charts and tiles, it might cause the dashboard to load slowly.
 Similarly, if EntityList and forms get customized to add many columns and display many records, it can also cause the page to load slow.
 Hence, checking the performance per page and per table can be beneficial because page load performance can have different root causes.

-In this section you can see several insights related to page performance.
+In this section, you can see several insights related to page performance.

 ### Slow dashboards